governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-service.md

   style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
 />

+## Page 1 as a service-domain table of contents

+The service diagram is compact, but it still gives a usable first-pass **table of contents** for the service domain.

+An exhaustive first-pass TOC from the page is:

+1. **Service**
+2. **Service Members**
+3. **Service Member Relationship Type**
+4. **Service Attributes**
+5. **Service Attribute Types**
+6. **Member Attributes**

+The page also includes two important framing cues:

+- **L2**
+- **Deployment**
+- **Application**

+Those cues matter because they suggest the service page is already being read at a particular abstraction level and in relation to neighboring technical realization domains.
+So even this compact diagram is not just listing service concepts in isolation.
+It is hinting at how the service model sits between its own internal semantic structure and the application/deployment context around it.

 ## The service domain at a high level

 At a high level, the service domain should help explain: